 We gave the service 48 hours' notice of the inspection.
-This was because it is a small service and we needed to be sure that the provider or registered manager would be available to support the inspection.
+This was because it is a small service and we needed to be sure that the registered manager would be available at the service to support the inspection.

 What we did before the inspection